ktaylor63/southeast/site/content/articles/its-monarch-time.md

 One of the annual event’s highlights: tagging some butterflies’ wings with blue stickers to help document their migration.
 That’s Cook’s job.

 Those little tags, smaller than a dime, have yielded big surprises.
-Two years ago, a blue-tagged monarch turned up in Ontario, Canada &mdash; 900-plus miles from St. Mark’s windy shores.
+Two years ago, a blue-tagged monarch turned up in Ontario, Canada &mdash; 900-plus miles from St. Marks’ windy shores.

 The festival here is not unique; at least five other annual fests commemorate the monarchs’ annual migration.
 They include a springtime celebration in California where people celebrate the butterflies’ return; and a gathering in Minnesota where festival-goers bid the monarchs goodbye in early fall.